OfficeDev/hands-on-labs/O3653/O3653-20 OfficeGraph/lab.md

 2. Still getting auth exception?

 # Lab 20: Insights from Microsoft Graph
 In this lab, you will use Microsoft Graph to connect to insights and rich relationships calculated in the Office Graph.
-You will build an ASP.NET MVC 5 application that retrieves documents trending around you and a specific users.
+You will build an ASP.NET MVC 5 application that retrieves documents trending around users in your Office 365 account.

 ## Prerequisites